-The Loeb School of Education offers certification in Early Childhood Education (Pre-K to 4th Grade); Middle Level (4th to 8th Grade) in English/reading, English/reading and mathematics, English/ reading and science, mathematics, science, mathematics and science, social studies, social studies and mathematics, social studies and science; Special Education (Pre-K to 8th Grade) and Special Education (7th to 12th Grade).
-Students may also acquire Secondary Education certification in biology, chemistry, citizenship, English, mathematics, and social studies.
-Foreign Language Certification (K-12) is available in Spanish.
-ESL (K-12) certification can be added to Early Childhood, Middle Level English, Secondary Education English or Language Certification.
+The Loeb School of Undergraduate Studies in the College of Education offers certification in Early Childhood Education (Pre-K to 4th Grade); Middle Level (4th to 8th Grade); Special Education (Pre-K to 8th Grade) and Special Education (7th to 12th Grade).
+Students may also acquire Secondary Education certification, which requires students to complete a major in the specific content area of certification along with the required education courses.
+Foreign Language Certification (K-12)